shah0829/Efficient-Notes-VSCode-Snippets/README.md

 # Efficient-Notes-VSCode-Snippets

-This repository contains a collection of Visual Studio Code snippets designed to streamline note-taking, tagging bullet points, and organizing lab meetings and general notes.
-These snippets are ideal for researchers, computational biologists, data scientists, and anyone who frequently takes structured notes.
+This repository contains a collection of Visual Studio Code snippets designed to streamline note-taking, tagging bullet points, and organizing lab meetings, writing reviews and general notes.
+These snippets are ideal for researchers, computational biologists, data scientists, reviewers and anyone who frequently takes structured notes.

 ## Prerequisites

 - Visual Studio Code or any compatible text editor that supports code snippets.
-- The snippets file should be placed in the appropriate directory for your editor to recognize them.
+- The snippets file should be placed in the appropriate directory for your editor to recognize them (usually `/.vscode/` directory in the workspace).

 ## Usage